DylanSuniaga/VIXNLP/README.md

 - All CSV files in `/finnhub_news/data/`
 - Files that start with "clean"
 - Specific files like "news.csv" and "vix_news.csv"
+- All pickle files

 When working with this repository, you'll need to run the data collection scripts to generate these files locally.

 ### Setup

 See `README_SETUP.md` for complete setup instructions.

+### Running the Pipeline

+The complete pipeline is available in `downloader.ipynb`, which includes:
+1. Data collection and preprocessing
+2. Sentiment analysis
+3. Feature engineering
+4. Regime detection
+5. Spike analysis
+6. Prediction models